plyght/blog.peril.lol/content/index.md

 check out the graph view on the right to start exploring!

-As of Oct 5th, this blog is a [[note|WIP]].
+As of Oct 5th, this blog is a [[WIP|WIP]].
 Please have a look at my GitHub and my main site at the bottom ↓